ilitirit/manardb/README.md

 Based on [ManarDB version 0.1.20090911](http://cl-www.msi.co.jp/projects/manardb/index.html) by [Mathematical Systems Incorporated](http://www.msi.co.jp).

-- Thanks to John Fremlin for a nice platform on which to hack and extend.
+- Thanks to John Fremlin for a nice platform to hack and extend.
 - Thanks to Pascal Costanza for MOP conformance and other advice.